hyperknot/hunairspace/README.md

-# hunairspace
+# pgairspace
-Script for parsing and displaying the Hungarian airspace
+Script for parsing and displaying permanent and daily airspace data for paragliding and other air sport activities.